uit-hdl/uit-hdl.github.io/index.md

 ## air:bit

-In the [air:bit](http://airbit.uit.no/) air pollution project we have developed educational projects for use in Norwegian High Schools.
+In the [air:bit](http://www.luft.cs.uit.no/) air pollution project we have developed educational projects for use in Norwegian High Schools.
 This work is done in collaboration with [Skolelaboratoriet i realfag og teknologi](https://uit.no/skolelab) at UiT.
-We provide build instructions, programming guides, and a portal for data analysis and [live visualization](http://airbit.uit.no/live).
+We provide build instructions and programming guides.
 Air:bit has been used by 13 high-school classes in Northern Norway.

 ## Large antibiotic dosing regimen simulations